hlchung/appdensitycalculation/README.md

       BarangayDensity = merge(population, RegionDensity, by.x = "Region", by.y = "Region")
       BarangayDensity$PopulationDensity = BarangayDensity$Population / BarangayDensity$AreaPerBarangay

-The results were arranged by descending order and the top 5 barangay with the highest barangay density was saved as a CSV file named 'BarangayDensity.csv'
+The results were arranged by descending order and the top 5 barangay with the highest barangay density was saved as a CSV file named *BarangayDensity.csv*

       BarangayDensity = head(arrange(BarangayDensity, desc(PopulationDensity)), n = 5)
       View(BarangayDensity)